ryanfb/etc/_posts/2021-07-22-recovering_from_a_kernel_panic_during_initial_filevault_encryption.md

 ---
 title: Recovering From a Kernel Panic During Initial FileVault Encryption
 ---
-After upgrading my iMac to macOS Catalina (10.15), I noticed that I needed to re-enable FileVault encryption for my startup disk.
+After upgrading my iMac (late 2013, and thus [T2-chipless](https://support.apple.com/en-us/HT208862) in case you have a T2 chip and the behavior is different for those models) to macOS Catalina 10.15, I noticed that I needed to re-enable FileVault encryption for my startup disk.
 Soon after doing so, during the initial FileVault disk encryption step, my iMac reported a kernel panic and shut down.

 Upon booting up, I was greeted by a login screen which wouldn't recognize any keyboard input for the password field.
 I then saw a prompt telling me that if this was the case, I should power cycle my Mac to recover the FileVault disk.